qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ![DeepImpact](/articles_data/modern-sparse-neural-retrieval/DeepImpact.png)
 It’s much easier to define whether a document as a whole is relevant or irrelevant to a query.
 That’s why the `DeepImpact` Sparse Neural Retriever authors directly used the relevancy between a query and a document as a training objective.
-They take BERT’s contextualised embeddings of the document’s words, transform them through a simple 2-layer neural network in a single scalar score and sum these scores up for each word overlapping with a query.
+They take BERT’s contextualized embeddings of the document’s words, transform them through a simple 2-layer neural network in a single scalar score and sum these scores up for each word overlapping with a query.
 The training objective is to make this score reflect the relevance between the query and the document.

-***Why DeepImpact is not a perfect solution?***
+***Why is DeepImpact not a perfect solution?***
 When converting texts into dense vector representations, the BERT model does not work on a word level.
 Sometimes, it breaks the words into parts.
 For example, the word “*vector*” will be processed by BERT as one piece, but for some words that, for example, BERT hasn’t seen before, it is going to cut the word in pieces [as “Qdrant” turns to “Q”, “#dra” and “#nt”](https://huggingface.co/spaces/Xenova/the-tokenizer-playground)

-The DeepImpact model (as the DeepCT model) takes the first piece BERT produces for a word and discards the rest.
+The DeepImpact model (like the DeepCT model) takes the first piece BERT produces for a word and discards the rest.
 However, what can one find searching for “*Q*” instead of “*Qdrant*”?

 ### Know Thine Tokenization